kisielk/godepgraph/README.md

 argument:

     godepgraph github.com/kisielk/godepgraph

+If you intent to graph a go mod project, your package should be passed as a relative path:

+    godepgraph ./pkg/api

 The output is a graph in [Graphviz][graphviz] dot format.
 If you have the graphviz tools installed you can render it by piping the output to dot: